uiii/tense/README.md

 testCmd: "vendor/bin/phpunit --bootstrap vendor/autoload.php tests/Test.php"
 ```

-### waitAfterTests
+### pause
 > *optional*, config: local

+After each test suite against a ProcessWire instance
-Test runner can wait and ask the user what to do
+but before a clean up test runner can pause and ask the user what to do.

-after each test suite against a ProcessWire instance is completed.
+This is useful e.g. to examine the installed ProcessWire instance.

 *Possible values are:*
-- `never` - never wait (*default*)
+- `never` - never pause (*default*)
-- `onFailure` - wait after failed test suite
+- `onFailure` - pause after failed test suite
-- `always` - always wait
+- `always` - always pause after a test suite

 ## Troubleshooting